GeorginaKamau/GeorginaKamau/README.md

-- 👋 Hi, I’m @GeorginaKamau
+- 👋 Hi, I’m @Gigi_K
-- 👀 I’m interested in Data Science & Analytics
+- 👀 Data Scientist||Data Analyst
-- 🌱 I’m currently learning Statistics and Information Technology
+- 🌱 BSc Statistics and Information Technology.
-- 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me georginakamau8@gmail.com
+- 📫 To collaborate on projects reach me @ georginakamau8@gmail.com.
 - For all uploaded .html files, kindly download to be able to view contents of the file.
 <!---
 GeorginaKamau/GeorginaKamau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.